openfoodfacts/.github/docs/decisions/api-browser-security.md

 * Good: There is no incentive for a re-user to store an Access Token in the browser
 * Neutral: Increased latency (but this only applies to authenticated actions like product updates where the frequency is low)
 * Bad: Web applications will always need a corresponding backend to obtain Access Tokens and call authenticated APIs

+### Implement CORS-enabled authentication endpoint to start a session

+With this approach, a web application would go through a normal PKCE flow to obtain an access token and then use this to call a CORS-enabled endpoint (analogous to the existing Login API) to create a session, which would be stored in a Secure HttpOnly cookie.
+The web application can then forget the access token as there is no need to use this on subsequent requests.
+Other APIs would disable CORS so could only be called with a session cookie from a browser, but could still be called with an access token from a mobile app or backend.

+* Good: Access tokens are not retained in the browser
+* Neutral: An additional step is required to start a session
+* Neutral: With no refresh token being used the Open Food Facts backend will need to manually check for revoked sessions in Keycloak